thomasvnl/P1DSMRReader-ESPHome/README.md

 * An LJ12A3-4-Z/BX-5V (or similar) proximity sensor (NPN, Normally Open).
 Needs to be 5V compatible.
 * USB to UART programmer, like an FTDI or CP2102
 * USB-C cable and USB power supply
 * RJ12 6P6C cable that plugs into the P1 port of the Smart Meter and the P1 port of the P1 DSMR Reader board.
-	<sub><sup>__N.B.__ the 5V power supply of the Smart Meter is __not used__ so a 6P4C cable between meter and reader board should work as well.
-Do note that the P1 5V LED will remain off if you're not using a 6P6C cable.</sup></sub>
+  |  __N.B.__  the 5V power supply of the Smart Meter is not used for supplying power to the reader board so a 6P4C cable between meter and board should work for communication, but be aware that in that case the _P1 5V_ indicator LED stays off.

 ## 2. Getting Started